MichaelSnowden/TestC/README.md

 ## Debugging

-To debug a test, debug the main file with `--nofork` and specify `--filter` to be `path.to.test`; e.g. `all.httpParser.parseGoodRequest`.
+To debug a test, debug the main file with `--nofork` and specify `--filter` to be `path.to.test`; e.g.
+`all.httpParser.parseGoodRequest`.

 ## Implementation details

 A test is just a void function, so it either returns, runs forever, or eventually causes a signal that the parent  process can check.
 We consider a test to pass iff it returns or if it exits with an exit status of zero (`WIFEXITED(signal) && WEXITSTATUS(signal) == 0`).
 Since test failures can cause their process to exit, we need to sandbox them.
 This library sandboxes tests by running them in a child process using `fork`.
 The calling process then waits for the child process and determines whether it was a pass or a fail by checking the resulting signal from `wait`.
-Since the test runs in a child process, it also makes it easy to silence any logs it outputs to stdout using `dup2`, and it's also easy to delay the processing of its stderr logs.
+Since the test runs in a child process, it also makes it easy to silence any logs it outputs to stdout using `dup2`,and it's also easy to delay the processing of its stderr logs.
 We don't want to just let the test output to the stderr of the parent process because we want the result of the test to appear before it in the logs, and we also want to format its output by indenting it properly.